davecheesefish/Numerousness.js/README.md

 The built files can then be found in the `dist` directory.

 ##License
-See LICENSE.md for full license terms.
+See LICENSE.txt for full license terms.

 ##Credits
 Created and built by [David Prior](http://davidprior.media).